svandenhout/EveryMarket/README.md

 database has 2 tables, Users & ingredients.
 Obviously a user can have multiple ingredients.

-Users (id, name, location, email)
+Users (id, fb_id, name, location)
-Ingredients (id, userId, name, description, picture, timeframe)
+Ingredients (id, userId, name, description, picture)

-User has many Procucts
+User has many Products
 Product has one User....

 Models